Marketing FundamentalsBack to Course Guide

 - Discussing the relationship between a product’s life cycle stage and the strategies used to promote, price, and distribute the product.

-- Explaining how firms establish process for goods and services.
+- Explaining how firms establish processes for goods and services.

 - Describing how promotional programs can effectively integrate advertising, personal selling, sales promotion, and publicity.

-- Discussing the impact of the Internet and the World Wide Web on marketing strategies.
+- Discussing the impact of digital technologies and data on marketing approaches and techniques.